top of page

 Chocolate Labrador Retriever looking into the camera.
 The text across the page sayd How to train a gluten detection dog.
 Is it right for you?
 Start Here!

 Training a gluten detection dog is a significant commitment, but it can transform your life.
 However, it’s important to know upfront that the process isn’t easy or guaranteed.
 Typically, it takes 18-24 months of consistent work, and success depends on many factors.
-Because of this, I strongly recommend working with a professional gluten detection trainer who uses positive reinforcement and owner-led training.
-I recommend working with experienced trainers like Dawn from Willow Allergen Service Dogs or Kari from Celiac Service Dogs.
-Many trainers now offer sessions over Zoom, making expert guidance accessible from anywhere.

 Training a gluten detection dog involves two key components: behavioral training and gluten detection work.
 The behavior training is constant, especially in the early stages when your dog is still a puppy.
 Gluten detection dog training sessions can range from 15 minutes to an hour or more per day, depending on your dog’s attention span and interest, especially when for puppy training.
 It’s not uncommon to break training into short sessions throughout the day to keep things engaging for your dog.
-If you’re wondering whether training a gluten detection dog is right for you, we have developed a series of online courses that walk you through the entire process, from costs to time commitment.

 Why Can’t I Just Train My Dog on My Own?

 It might seem like you could train your dog without help, but working with a dog trainer who specializes in gluten detection is essential.
 Even though the dog does the detection work, your body language can unintentionally affect the outcome.
 For example, when training my dog, Suki, I unknowingly moved my hand forward slightly whenever I presented a package for her to sniff.
 This subtle movement signaled her to alert to gluten incorrectly.
 Without my trainer’s help, I would never have noticed and corrected this.
 Because my health relies on accurate alerts, it’s critical to have a trainer’s guidance throughout the process.
+Read more about why working with a gluten detection trainer is essential.

 What About Fully Trained Service Dogs?